hitesh34/Qml-VideoPlayer/README.md

-# Qml-VideoPlayer
+# VideoPlayer-QML

 A simple video player designed using QML in Qt Creator.
-This application allows you to play, pause, and load video files, and it includes a seek bar for easy navigation.
+This application allows you to play, pause, and load video files, and it includes a seek bar for easy navigation. without using Qt widgets and Qt quick controls.

 ## Features
 1) Play and pause video playback.
 2) Load video files from your local storage.
-3) Seek bar to navigate through the video.
+3) Seekbar to navigate through the video.
 4) Supported video file formats: MP4, MOV, WMV, MKV.

 ## Libraries Used